sagarmaru17/Attendance-System/BeQr-Attendance System/README.md

 Open a Pull Request.

 📝 License
-This project is for educational purposes as part of the BCA Curriculum.
+This project is for educational purposes as part of the BCA Semester Project by - Sagar Maru.